eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/creating-a-sequence.md

 I want to highlight three things here.

 One.
 The difference between `from` and `fromDirect` is that the first one will cancel the publisher passed as an argument after the first element.
-Take example the following code:
+Take for example the following code:
 ```java
 Flux<Integer> integerFlux = Flux.just(1, 2);
 Mono<Integer> mono1 = Mono.from(integerFlux);